 - Borehole depth.

-The thixotropic property of bentonite suspension maintains the consistency of the slurry by virtue of electrical bonds, created due to ionization.
-During turbulence/disturbance in the suspension, jell materials become fluid by breaking the electrical bonds or otherwise during undisturbed condition the suspension will form a jelly.
+- The thixotropic property of bentonite suspension maintains the consistency of the slurry by virtue of electrical bonds created due to ionisation.

 Bentonite slurry Property and Tests:

-The powder mixed with water takes normally 12 hours soaking time to get the maturity.
+The powder mixed with water normally takes 12 hours of soaking time to get maturity.
 Soaked bentonite shall work like jell material.
-For stabilization of vertical cut soil surface during boring of piles is based on consideration of the following properties:
+For stabilisation of vertical cut soil surface during boring of piles is based on consideration of the following properties: